Setting up Zustand in your React App

 }

-Tip: avoid useCounterStore() without a selector for large stores; it subscribes the component to the entire store and can cause extra re-renders.
+Tip: avoid calling useCounterStore() without a selector on large stores.
+It subscribes the component to the entire store and can cause unnecessary re-renders.

 src/store/useCounterStore.ts (with middleware)